 The brokers, the collectives, and the connections between them, that support publish/subscribe applications in the broker domain.

-queue A WebSphere MQ object to which message queuing applications can put messages, and from which they can get messages.
+queue A WebSphere MQ object to which message queuing applications can put messages, and from which message queuing applications can get messages.

 queue manager